The secret role of undesired physical effects in accurate shape sensing with eccentric FBGs: Abstract

-However, the predicted shapes when using the DL method on $Test_1$ samples show considerably lower values of \SI{2.1}{\mm} and \SI{2.6}{\mm} for the median and the IQR tip error.
-These values go up to \SI{19.5}{\mm} and \SI{11.7}{\mm} on less diverse $Test_2$ samples.
-To understand such behavior, we need to consider that a deep learning model can only learn to extract the most general/relevant features from the input signal if the training dataset is representative of expected signals from the sensor.
-Investigating the $Test_2$ dataset, we realized that less than 2$\%$ of the samples have at least 100 similar examples in the training data (a maximum RMSE of \SI{5}{\mm} is chosen as the similarity measure after evaluating several thresholds).
-This shows that 30\,min of manual shape manipulation is insufficient to cover the sensor's working space and create a representative training dataset for the model to generalize properly.
-However, in the $Test_1$ dataset, almost 20$\%$ of the samples have at least 100 similar examples in the training dataset.
-Therefore, $Test_1$ can mimic the situation where the training dataset represents the expected sensor's shapes, as it challenges the DL method with samples that the model has learned how to handle.
+The DL method, on the other hand, significantly improves the shape prediction accuracy of $Test_1$ samples, with a median and IQR tip error values of \SI{2.1}{\mm} and \SI{2.6}{\mm}.
+These values increase to \SI{17.1}{\mm} and \SI{12.6}{\mm} on less diverse $Test_2$ samples.
+This is due to the fact that a DL model can only learn to extract the most general/relevant features from the input signal, if the training dataset is representative of the expected signals from the sensor.
+However, in $Test_2$ dataset, less than 2\% of the samples have at least 100 similar examples in the training data (a maximum RMSE of \SI{5}{\mm} is chosen as the similarity measure after evaluating several thresholds).
+This shows that 30\,minutes of manual shape manipulation is insufficient to cover the sensor's working space and create a representative training dataset for the model to generalize properly.
+On the other hand, in $Test_1$ dataset, almost 20\% of the samples have at least 100 similar examples in the training dataset, which means the DL method is being tested on samples that the model has already learned how to handle.
+Therefore, $Test_1$ can mimic the situation where the training dataset represents the expected shapes of the sensor.